 15) What is a Broadcast Receiver?

-It is an Android component which allows to register events within Android system or Applications.
+It is an Android component that allows registering events within the Android system or Applications.
 Then, all the registered events are notified by the System at runtime when a particular event happens.
 So, Broadcast Receiver is responsible for notifying all these events when they occur.

 16) What is a fragment?